-What is not expressly stated in that 2015 article is now equally important to what is in the article.
+What is not expressly stated in that 2015 article is now just as relevant as what was written.
 As expected, the Russians are beginning to play the “violation of free press” card in response to the FARA inquiry.
 The irony is thick considering the danger a news journalist faces operating in Russia, whether working for a domestic news organization not aligned with the Kremlin or with foreign news media.
-A story this week of another Russian journalist fleeing the country is just one of countless constant threats against reporters, as well as diplomats, by the Kremlin.
+A story this week of another Russian journalist fleeing the country is just one of the many constant threats against reporters, as well as diplomats, by the Kremlin.

 But does a finding that FARA applies and the requirement for Sputnik, and RT and other Kremlin media, employees to register as foreign agents impact the Kremlin’s ability to operate in the United States?